Anil Batra

 sym

-[NEW] Efficient Pre-training for Localized Instruction Generation of Videos
+Efficient Pre-training for Localized Instruction Generation of Videos

 Anil Batra, Davide Moltisanti, Laura Sevilla-Lara, Marcus Rohrbach, Frank Keller